-There are some telltale signs you can watch for that will indicate logging will soon begin.
-These include: delineation of stream buffers with flagging tape or tree marking paint; fresh road grading or other road work; and clearing of log decks.
-Generally, we try to complete these setup activities several months in advance of logging startup, but occasionally the interval is much shorter.
-When you see these activities, make sure you have removed your property from the area.
+There are some telltale signs you can watch for that will indicate logging will happen on your lease.
+Much of this work is done a year in advanced, so seeing this activity does not necessarily mean a harvest is imminent.
+Some of the activities you may see include: delineation of stream buffers with flagging tape or tree marking paint; fresh road grading or other road work; and clearing of log decks.
+When you receive notification of harvest, make sure you have removed your property from the area.
 While a hunting stand or feeder may seem clearly visible to you or me from the ground, an operator in the dark, enclosed cab of a feller-buncher or skidder may not be able to see it.

-❖ How do I prepare for Harvest on my lease?
+How do I prepare for Harvest on my lease?